Nino Niederreiter Game Preview: Jets vs. Wild

 Niederreiter Season Stats Insights

-- In seven of 33 games this season Niederreiter has scored a goal, including two games with multiple goals.
+- In Niederreiter's 34 games played this season he's scored in eight of them, but has yet to post a multi-goal effort.

-- In 13 of 33 games this season, Niederreiter has registered a point, and five of those games included multiple points.
+- Niederreiter has a point in 14 of 34 games this year, with multiple points in six of them.

-- Niederreiter has an assist in nine of 33 games this year, with multiple assists in one of them.
+- In nine of 34 games this year, Niederreiter has had an assist, including one match with at least two.

-- The implied probability is 43.5% that Niederreiter hits the over on his points prop total based on the odds.

-- Niederreiter has an implied probability of 27% of going over his assist prop bet, based on the odds.
+- Niederreiter's odds on his point total prop carry an implied probability of 44.4% that he hits the over.

 Sign up for Underdog fantasy today.